KhanhVNMC/toidongy-post-spam/README.md

-# NOTE: The website's POST function has been disabled (what a coward) so the program will not work right now!
+# NOTE: The toidongy.vn's POST function has been disabled!
-We haven't done yet, stay tune, i will be back
+The website owner have disabled the POST function on the web to prevent people like us attacking (which is a pretty coward action) so the program can't be used right now, but they might come back in the future with more "security (lmao)" feature and brought the website back online.
+We're not done yet, stay tune, I will soon find the way around their method

 If you use the program right now, all threads will throw a `RuntimeException` and shut down itself

 # toidongy.vn POST Spammer